Fade it Like a Pro - How to Hit a Fade (It's Simple)

 It's likely that most reading this don't have trouble fading the ball.
 For those of you who want to perform an exorcism on your slice, click here.
 Provided that your fade isn't pathological (i.e., spinning excessively), fades can be quite useful.
 Here's why:

-Key Benefits to Fades:
+Key Benefits to Fades in Golf:

 1. For most golfers, fades are easier to control relative to draws since fades usually require less clubface rotation through the ball.